 - 4.11.c.
-Fellows must participate in and regularly attend didactic activities, directed to the level of the individual fellow, that provide formal review of the topics in the subspecialty curriculum.
-(Core) - 4.11.c.1.
-This should include scheduled presentations by the fellows.
-(Detail) - 4.11.c.2.
-Fellows must attend a minimum of three departmental or multidisciplinary conferences per week dedicated to pediatric radiology, which may include rounds with pediatric services.
-(Core) - 4.11.d.
-Fellows should attend and participate in local conferences and at least one national meeting or medical education course in pediatric radiology during the fellowship program.
-(Core)
+Fellows must participate in and regularly attend didactic activities, directed to the level of the individual fellow, that provide formal review of the topics in the subspecialty curriculum. ^(Core) - 4.11.c.1.
+This should include scheduled presentations by the fellows. ^(Detail) - 4.11.c.2.
+These didactic activities should occur at least twice a month.
+(Detail) - 4.11.d.
+Fellows should attend and participate in local conferences and at least one national meeting or medical education course in nuclear radiology during the fellowship program. ^(Core)